Are You Suffering from Plantar Fasciitis?

-For patients who want to possibly avoid surgical intervention, Extracorporeal Shock Wave Therapy (ESWT) is an excellent option.
-For example, multiple articles have reviewed ESWT; however, I will only mention a few of them in this blog.
-First, in an article by The American College of Foot and Ankle Surgeons website, “Meta-analysis of high-energy extracorporeal shock wave therapy (HESWT) in recalcitrant plantar fasciitis,” it notes that HESWT is effective in the treatment of recalcitrant plantar fasciitis compared to placebo (2).
-They looked at persons who were over 18 years old with plantar fasciitis lasting over 6 months.
-These test subjects had to be unsuccessful with conservative treatment.
-In other words, the test subject had to be unsuccessful with at least one pharmacological therapy and two non pharmacological therapies.
-Also, their baseline pain score would be ≥5 cm on a 10-cm visual analogue scale.
+Multiple articles have reviewed ESWT.
+However, I will only mention a few of them in this blog.
+First, in an article highlighted by The American College of Foot and Ankle Surgeons website entitled, “Meta-analysis of high-energy extracorporeal shock wave therapy (HESWT) in recalcitrant plantar fasciitis,” it was stated that HESWT is effective in the treatment of recalcitrant plantar fasciitis compared to placebo (2).
+To sum up, they looked at persons who were over 18 years old with plantar fasciitis lasting over 6 months and unsuccessful conservative treatment including at least one pharmacological therapy and two non-pharmacological therapies and baseline pain score ≥5 cm on a 10-cm visual analog scale.

-The next article compares ESWT to placebo.
-This article is from The Journal of Foot and Ankle Surgery.
-It notes that ESWT was both efficacious and safe for participants with chronic proximal plantar fasciitis that had been unresponsive to exhaustive conservative treatment (3).
+Further, another article compared ESWT versus placebo.
+In short, The Journal of Foot and Ankle Surgery noted that ESWT was both efficacious and safe for participants with chronic proximal plantar fasciitis that had been unresponsive to exhaustive conservative treatment (3).

-Our clinic is one of the few in Detroit that offer the extracorpeal shock wave therapy.
-This therapy have been proven to be most effective.
-So, if you have questions about shockwave please feel free to email me directly or set up an explorative consultation at Foot Healthcare Associates by calling 248-258-0001.
+In conclusion, our clinic is one of the few in Detroit that offers extracorporeal shock wave therapy for patients suffering from plantar fasciitis.
+It has is proven to be most effective.
+Finally, if you have questions about shockwave please feel free to email me directly or set up an explorative consultation at Foot Healthcare Associates by calling 248-258-0001.

 - Buchbinder R. Plantar fasciitis.
 N Engl J Med 2004; 350:2159–66.